How to Call Google Cloud APIs From Cloudflare Workers

 A couple points here:

-• We also specify a hash of SHA-256, which is not directly related to the key itself, but will be useful later on when we want to sign a JWT, since we’ll use a RS256 signature (RSA signature with SHA-256).
+of SHA-256, which is not directly related to the key itself, but will be useful later on when we want to sign a JWT, since we’ll use a RS256 signature (RSA signature with SHA-256). - We set

-• We set extractable to false because we don’t want further code to be able to dump this key.
-This security measure is especially relevant in browsers, but doesn’t hurt here either.
+because we don’t want further code to be able to dump this key.
+This security measure is especially relevant in browsers, but doesn’t hurt here either. - We set

 We know all this information because Google Cloud documents it here.